lafvintech/ESP32-Ultimate-Starter-Kit/docs/source/Components.rst

 There are two main types of buzzers:

-1. **Active Buzzer** (We're using this one!)
+1. **Active Buzzer**

-   - Has a built-in circuit that creates sound automatically
+   - Has a built-in circuit that creates sound automatically.
-   - Just needs simple on/off power to work
+   - Just needs simple on/off power to work.
-   - Produces a single, fixed tone
+   - Produces a single, fixed tone.
-   - Easy to identify: Usually has black tape covering it
+   - Easy to identify: Usually has black tape covering it.

 2. **Passive Buzzer**

-   - Has no built-in sound generator
+   - Has no built-in sound generator.
-   - Requires changing signals (like music notes) to make different sounds
+   - Requires changing signals (like music notes) to make different sounds.
-   - Can produce different tones and simple melodies
+   - Can produce different tones and simple melodies.
-   - Easy to identify: Usually has a green circuit board visible
+   - Easy to identify: Usually has a green circuit board visible.

 **Connecting the Buzzer**